 Joe Faraoni / ESPN Images

 Beth Mowins is a veteran and pioneering play-by-play broadcaster who has called a variety of sports for ESPN.
-Her primary assignments are men’s and women’s college sports and in 2017 she became the first woman in 30 years to call a National Football League game.
+Her primary assignments are men’s and women’s college sports; in 2017 she became the first woman in 30 years to call a National Football League game.

 Mowins called the Los Angeles Chargers vs. Denver Broncos game as part of ESPN’s season-opening Monday Night Football doubleheader in September 2017 with Rex Ryan.
 In doing so, she became the first female broadcaster to call a nationally televised game and the first female broadcaster to call an NFL game since Gayle Sierens worked a regional telecast 30 years earlier for NBC in 1987.

 Mowins began calling college football for ESPN in 2005.
-She currently works ESPN and ABC Saturday games during the fall with Anthony Becht and Rocky Boiman.
+She currently works ESPN and ABC Saturday games during the fall with Kirk Morrison and Stormy Buonantony.
 She is also a staple on ESPN’s regular-season men’s and women’s basketball schedules.

 Since joining ESPN in 1994, Mowins has called NCAA Championships in basketball, softball, soccer and volleyball and has been the voice of the Women’s College World Series for more than 20 years.
 She was also part of ESPN’s coverage of the 2011 Women’s World Cup in Germany.